 - To designate a course as Honors, complete the UNH Honors Designation Form in consultation with the course instructor.

-- Permission must be obtained from the course instructor (ideally before the course begins) and the NUTR Departmental Honors Course Designation Contract must be submitted to the Honors Liaison.
-Additionally, the UNH Honors Designation Form must be completed and submitted to the Registrar (requires signatures of instructor and Honors Liaison).
+- Permission is first obtained from the course instructor before the course begins.
+Additionally, the UNH Honors Designation Form must be completed, signed by the instructor & Honors Liaison, and then submitted to the Registrar’s Office.

 Honors Senior Thesis - NUTR 799H (4-8 credits)